Praveeja-Sasidharan-Suni/Movies-ETL/README.md

 - Each dataset had to be cleaned on their own because they had overlapping columns, suck as 'Director' and 'Directed By', unecessary columns, many null values, TV shows, outliers, duplicates, incorrect data types, formatting, and other errors.
 - The wikipedia movie data was in json format.
 - Not every every movie had a rating for each rating level.
-- The ratings dataset had more than 26 million entries which generated a time constraint and a processing data challenge.
+- The movies table has 6,052 rows and the ratings table has 26,024,289 rows, which generated a time constraint and a processing data challenge.